I Can't Get Enough: Writing and composition

 "I Can't Get Enough" was written by Mike Sabath, Cris Chiluiza, Jesús M. Nieves Cortes along with producers Benny Blanco and Tainy as well as performers Selena Gomez and J Balvin.
 It runs for 2 minutes and 38 seconds.
-Selena opens the track with humming, while J Balvin follow rapping in Spanish.
+Gomez opens the track with humming, while J Balvin follows, rapping in Spanish.
 Sonically, the song has been described as "a chill electronic track" as well as "a sultry electronic-meets-urban fusion" while lyrically is about "a couple's hot and steamy relationship".

+It is composed in a key of B-flat minor and has a tempo of 95 beats per minute.

 Music video

 The music video for "I Can't Get Enough" premiered on 12 March 2019 on Benny Blanco's YouTube channel.
 The video was directed by Jake Schreier.
 The video featured the four artists dancing on a gigantic bed.
 Selena Gomez, J Balvin and Tainy are wearing pyjamas.
 Benny Blanco is dressed in a large teddy bear suit.
 The video features Gomez walking and dancing, later with Balvin, Tainy and Blanco, then all four dancing together in the last part of the video.

 The video gained almost 5 million online views in the first 24 hours of release.
 As of June 2021, the video has received over 224 million views on YouTube.

 The music video also received a nomination at the 2019 MTV Video Music Awards for "Best Latin".